-When life threw her a curveball, Jamie Heenan chose to face it all head on and implement some drastic changes.
-At what had been the lowest point of her life, Heenan’s personal and professional stresses turned to distress from migraines to heightened autoimmune (skin), colitis and IBS symptoms.
+When life threw her a curveball, Jamie Heenan chose to face it all head-on and implement some drastic changes.
+At what had been the lowest point of her life, Heenan’s personal and professional stresses began to attack her physical health with migraines, skin conditions, colitis, and IBS symptoms.

 Although things were progressing professionally, she had a desire to find an alternative to the corporate world.
-She sought out the Small Business Development Center at the University of Scranton, her alma mater, and took the Women’s Entrepreneurial Center course and set out to open her own cafe/shop.
-Upon a random stroll through Steamtown, she spoke with an associate whom she had bought food from in the past and organically, her business idea became reality.
+She sought out the Small Business Development Center at the University of Scranton, her alma mater, completed the Women’s Entrepreneurial Center course, and set out to open her own cafe/shop.
+Upon a random stroll through Steamtown, she ran into a past associate, The Kimchi Dude, who was locally famous for his vegan meals and in the market to sell his restaurant equipment.

-The Kimchi Dude who served vegan meals was in the market to sell his restaurant equipment.
+Organically, her business idea became a reality.
 Within 6 months, Keep Well was birthed, supplies were purchased and Heenan moved into the space at the Marketplace at Steamtown.

 Heenan’s intent is to keep those well and inspire others to make healthier choices.